MME-Aufgaben-im-Sommer-2022/mme-ss22-team-10/docs/faq/arrow-vs-normal.md

 A common issue is that your callback function is defined as a _normal_ function instead of an _arrow_ function.

-Arrow functions are an alternative way of writing functions:

 ### Syntax

 Inside a class: